datanav/docs/best-practice.rst

 Global datasets will most likely grow and become large.
 If the configuration or logic is changed, this can in some cases mean that the whole dataset needs to be updated.
 This can potentially be a big job and will take time.

-As an example, an energy company has 700 000 customers, and each customer has a power meter connected to their home.
-When adding the historic data, the company is required to store as well, the total data objects sum up to 30 000 000.
+As an example, an energy company has 700.000 customers, and each customer has a power meter connected to their home.
+When adding the historic data (the company is required to store as well) the total data objects sum up to 30.000.000.
 One way of managing this large data amount is to divide the data into different global datasets.
-In this case, the energy company chose to store their historic data in one global dataset, and the current data in a different global dataset.
+In this case the energy company chose to store their historic data in one global dataset, and the current data in a different global dataset.

 .. _best-practice-namespace: